TECT Park Green Flag award tops stellar year

 The Green Flag Award 2019/20 adds to the Supreme Green Flag Award won by the park in May for the inaugural Best of Parks Green Flag awards.
-TECT All Terrain Park was the top contender from 27 Green Flag Parks throughout the country.
+TECT Park was the top contender from 27 Green Flag Parks throughout the country.

 The latest Green Flag award announced this week is shared by 29 parks and open spaces selected across New Zealand by Recreation Aotearoa.